Advanced Pest Technology

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Advanced Pest Technology 5 out of 5 stars on Google, with 3 reviews reflecting their service track record in Carthage.
+Customers have rated Advanced Pest Technology 5 out of 5 stars, with 3 reviews reflecting their service track record in Carthage.

 Licensed for 2 service categories under TPCL #566108